kyma-project/community/concepts/infrastructure-reconciliation/README.md

 ## Proposed changes

-### Cluster Manager handling cluster provisioning
+### Cluster Managers handling cluster provisioning

-To achieve a declarative and responsive way of interacting with the infrastructure provisioning a new Cluster Manager should be introduced.
-This component will use an event-based reconciliation of a new Cluster Custom Resource, which will serve as an API for Kubernetes Cluster provisioning.
+To achieve a declarative and responsive way of interacting with the infrastructure provisioning a pair of Cluster Managers should be introduced.
+This components will use an event-based reconciliation of a new Cluster Custom Resources, which will serve as an API for Kubernetes Cluster provisioning.

+In order to provide a common Custom Resource for all clusters regardless of their licence type there will be a new Cluster CR introduced.
+It is a simple entity containing only reference to specific Custom Resource, which will determine the Cluster sub-type.
+There are two of those CRs introduced:
+- GardenerCluster CR (for managed clusters running on Gardener)
+- CustomerCluster CR (for Bring-Your-Own-Cluster model)

+And respectively - there will be two operators handling different processes for those CRs:
+- Gardener Cluster Manager, which will handle Gardener Shoot provisioning and kubeconfig generation/rotation
+- Customer Cluster Manager, which takes care of storing the kubeconfig uploaded by the customer safely and makes sure constrained kubeconfig is available for other operators

 The goal is to reduce time-based loops as those result in a delayed response from the components.
-The Cluster Manager would react upon any Cluster CR change (creation, update, deletion) to introduce changes to the infrastructure immediately.
+The Cluster Managers would react upon any Cluster CR change (creation, update, deletion) to introduce changes to the infrastructure immediately.

 > Note: Restoring resources accidentally removed by the user is not the responsibility of this reconciler.
 Removing a whole Shoot CR from the Gardener will result in the whole cluster being deleted.
 This is an issue that is not easy to mitigate as this component won't have information on what were the cluster contents.
 Perhaps some sort of cluster backup strategy should be introduced to handle this matter.

 Lifecycle Manager, along with the Component Operators, should not be able to modify the cluster metadata, however, in some potential cases, it may be useful for those components to be able to read the Cluster CR status and metadata.
 This will provide a separation layer while leaving the possibility open for the Kyma Environment Broker and the operations team to make required changes directly.

-For specific requests (such as additional network configuration or NAT Gateway toggles) the API of the Cluster Manager (Cluster CR) can be extended and additional ways of interacting with the Cluster Manager could be potentially added.
+For specific requests (such as additional network configuration or NAT Gateway toggles) the API of the Gardener Cluster Manager (GardenerCluster CR) can be extended and additional ways of interacting with the Gardener Cluster Manager could be potentially added.

 ### Handling hyperscaler subscriptions